zencart/documentation/content/dev/plugins/upgrading_to_158.md

 category: plugins
 ---

+PHP8 is a major change, and many older plugins will require attention before they can be used without problems.

 ## Array Based Language Files
 To avoid duplicate define notices from PHP, Zen Cart 1.5.8 uses [Array Based Language Files](/dev/languages/158_language_files/).